 Trip Injuries and Prevention Safety Talk

 There are many times when the hazards with the most severe outcomes are focused on more than the common hazards found in a workplace.
-A good example of a common hazard that can be overlooked is trip hazards.
+A good example of a common hazard that can be overlooked are trip hazards.
 It is important to give attention to trip hazards in your work area to prevent yourself from being injured or a coworker.

 Trip Injuries in the Workplace